Muhammad Yunus: Early life and education

-After graduation
+Career

+Early career

-After his graduation, Yunus joined the Bureau of Economics as a research assistant to the economics researches of Nurul Islam and Rehman Sobhan.
+After his graduation, Yunus joined the Bureau of Economics at Dhaka University as a research assistant to economists Nurul Islam and Rehman Sobhan.
 Later, he was appointed lecturer in economics in Chittagong College in 1961.
 During that time, he also set up a profitable packaging factory on the side.
 In 1965, he received a Fulbright scholarship to study in the United States.
-He obtained his PhD in economics from the Vanderbilt University Graduate Program in Economic Development (GPED) in 1971.
-From 1969 to 1972, Yunus was assistant professor of economics at Middle Tennessee State University in Murfreesboro.
+He obtained his PhD in economics from Vanderbilt University through their Graduate Program in Economic Development in 1969.
+From 1969 to 1972, Yunus was an assistant professor of economics at Middle Tennessee State University in Murfreesboro.